 What is DX?

 Digital Transformation has been a recent buzzword that is often heard but exactly what does it mean?
-In general, it means leveraging on new digital technology to add value to businesses and enhance their ability to compete.
+In general, it means leveraging new digital technology to add value to businesses and enhance their ability to compete.
 As Tetsuo Iwamoto, CEO of I’LL explains – it is the system and human resource strategy for enterprises and more practically, DX is “all the necessary information for business is stored in the key system and are available in digital forms”.
 Masayoshi Saito, CEO of Net Commerce Inc. provided a different perspective on the ways DX engages businesses and human resource development.
-He understands DX as a transformation from a human-centred business model where technology takes a supportive role to a technology-centred business model where humans supplement what technology cannot do.
+He understands DX as a transformation from a human-centered business model where technology takes a supportive role to a technology-centered business model where humans supplement what technology cannot do.

-In either case, DX is becoming an important part of our everyday life that companies have to be a part of in order to survive the fast changing markets.
+In either case, DX is becoming an important part of our everyday life that companies have to be a part of in order to survive the fast-changing markets.
 However, with DX, it is crucial to go beyond simply a system implementation.
 There is a need to have a clear vision and strategy, which many companies find daunting.
-According to DX Report published by Japan’s Ministry of Economy, Trade and Industry in 2018, there still remains a number of challenges in substantiating DX and it is a long way to fully achieve it.
+According to DX Report published by Japan’s Ministry of Economy, Trade, and Industry in 2018, there still remains a number of challenges in substantiating DX and it is a long way to fully achieve it.
 In the following sections, we look at the current situation of DX and what the obstacles of implementation may be in Japan, as well as its future prospects.

 Major challenges for DX in Japan